claesgill/azure_ml_workshop/local/README.md

 ```sh
 python3 4_deploy_to_azure.py
 ```
-> :coffee: This script will take some time to run the first time since it need to build the python environment in docker container.
+> :coffee: This script will take some time to run the first time since it need to build the python environment in a docker container.

 While your script runs, you can monitor that your experiment run successfully in the terminal.
 Another option is to monitor it in your [workspace](https://ml.azure.com).
 See the below steps.